San Marcos Growers LogoSan Marcos Growers

 Though this species was originally described 1961 by Smithsonian botanist Lyman Smith in the journal Phytologia, the accompanying illustrations and descriptions of the 1957 collected plant did not describe it adequately and the collection location was vague (or perhaps even incorrect), so that those later encountering the plant did not recognized it to be this species and for many years plants in collections were just identified as Hechtia species. in 2012 in the journal Botanical Sciences titled "Neotipificación de Hechtia lanata (Bromeliaceae; Hechtioideae), especie endémica de Oaxaca, México" a more complete description was included with a specimen Santiago Lachiguiri designated as the neotype.
 With this new information plants in cultivation that were previously unidentified were determined to be this species.

-This information about Hechtia lanata displayed on this web page is based on research we have conducted in our horticultural library and from reliable online resources.
-We also will relate observations we have made about it as it grows in our nursery gardens and other gardens visited, as well how our crops have performed in containers in the nursery field.
-Where appropriate, we will also incorporate comments that we receive from others and we welcome hearing from anyone with additional information, particularly if they can share cultural information that would aid others in growing this plant.
+The information about Hechtia lanata displayed on this web page is based on our research conducted in the nursery's horticultural library and from reliable online resources.
+We also include observations made about it as it grows in our nursery gardens and other gardens we have visited, as well how the crops have performed in containers in our nursery field.
+We will also incorporate comments we receive from others and welcome hearing from anyone with additional information, particularly if they can share cultural information that would aid others in growing this plant.

 [MORE INFO]